 Devastation To The Japanese Fleet At Midway

-Japan’s losses included more than three thousand troops aboard aircraft carriers, destroyers, and heavy cruisers.
+Japan’s losses included more than 3,000 troops aboard aircraft carriers, destroyers, and heavy cruisers.
 Four Japanese carriers were sunk or destroyed.
 American losses were far smaller-just over 300 casualties and the loss of the USS Yorktown and the destroyer USS Hammann.

 Japan would never regain air superiority; another Pearl Harbor-style attack would be impossible for Japanese forces at this point in the war.